hskkbr/supplement4esmpaper/README.md

 slope in vacuum region = 0.00468083482024795
 dielectric constant    = 1.94142281880979
 ````
-The dielectric constant 1.94 is the same results for the slab calculation in QSGW shown in Table I of the main text.
+The dielectric constant 1.94 is the same result for the slab calculation in QSGW shown in Table I.
 Please check ``fit.eps`` and if the two fitting results are rational (compare with Fig. 1 of the main text).